-India is home to about 25 per cent of all women affected by gender inequality worldwide.
+India is home to about 25 percent of all women affected by gender inequality worldwide.
 It ranks 112 out of 153 countries in the world in the gender gap.
 The gap is one of the worst in the world in economic participation and the health and safety of women.
-Lack of women’s economic independence is related to the high prevalence of domestic violence, economic abuse, forced marriage, and murder of girls and women.
-Not having any work or money doesn’t only make a woman more vulnerable to abuse, discrimination and violence, but also makes it impossible for her to escape abusive relations.
-Economic empowerment improves women’s decision-making power, access to assets and reduces the rates of domestic violence.
+The lack of women’s economic independence is related to the high prevalence of domestic violence, economic abuse, forced marriage, and murder of girls and women.
+Not having any work or money doesn’t only make women more vulnerable to abuse, discrimination, and violence, but also makes it impossible for them to escape abusive relations.
+Economic empowerment improves women’s decision-making power, and access to assets and reduces the rates of domestic violence.

 How can we improve the current situation?

-It needs sustained efforts of government and non-profit organizations to improve women’s participation in the labour force.
-Government, civil societies and nonprofits must educate people to promote awareness about –
+It needs sustained efforts from government and non-profit organizations to improve women’s participation in the labor force.
+Government, civil societies, and nonprofits must educate people to promote awareness about –